oldfartdeveloper/elm-window-example/README.md

 A simple example showing using the
 [Window package](http://package.elm-lang.org/packages/elm-lang/window/1.0.0/).

+> NOTE!
+The author has archived this repository.

 # Overview

 A simple program showing how to set up using the **Window** package by